dvtng/pretty-good-state/pretty-good-state/README.md

 # pretty-good-state

 A just-enough state management library for React.
-Built on top of `valtio`.
+Built on top of [valtio](https://github.com/pmndrs/valtio).

 ✅ Fine-grained reactivity